We Win When We: Let Go of Worry

 Letting Go of the Need to Control

 When you let go of trying to control others, you start opening up a whole new perspective to your life.
 The only person you are in control of is you.
 Think about the time you would have if you only focused on your own decisions.
-Think about the decrease in stress you would have.
-Think about how many more boundaries you would have in place if you leaned how to say ‘no’ to others in order to prioritize self.
+How much decreased stress would you have?
+Envision how many more boundaries you would have in place if you leaned how to say ‘no’ to others in order to prioritize self.
 There is a lot of unnecessary worry in and around the desire or need to control others.
 In fact, we are all in this journey called life to make mistakes and learn from them.
 By giving up the need to control others, you allow various events to fall into place.
 This goes back to the first principle.
 When you surrender or let go of the need to control others, you let go of worry.

 Fighting Off Perfectionism

 Perfectionism can be a path where you choose to be very hard on yourself.
 Perfectionism does not exist in any of us, but yet it does exist in all of us.
 This journey in life can be an interesting one.

 When you choose to worry or choose to be hard on yourself, you are actually inviting less productivity, less effectiveness and less happiness into your life.
 By striving for perfectionism (or your idea of perfectionism) you are creating worry, guilt, shame, despair in and around these ideas that do not have merit.
 Basically, it is a plethora of negative emotions stirring around your head about things you need to worry about, complete or control in order to be ‘perfect’ or ‘good enough’.

 When it comes to a prosperous life, the right idea would be to strive to be perfect in your own way, in a happy way.
 When you are without worry, working on self and managing these negative emotions through rational thinking, you are more productive, effective and happier.